junior-devleague/night-of-the-zombies/README.md

 ### Stretch Goals
 1. Pretty up your page!
 2. How can we make this game more fun?
 Add obstacles, boosts, and other enhancements to this game!
+3. Create a modal box with an input, start and instructions button.
+When the user types in their name in the input, store that in a variable.
+(Don't let them start the game if there's nothing in the input!)
+On click of the start button, start your game!
+On click of the instructions button, display a quick guide on how to play the game in the modal box.
+4. Tally up the scores based on 'turns'.
+Each time the player moves a step (or the person presses the arrow keys), it will count towards 1 point of survival.
+Create a scoreboard using the HTML table element.
+Store the values of the score in a new localStorage item which will be displayed on the scoreboard.